Albertini14/Obsidian-Hax/Tools/Nmap.md

 Unprivileged users are limited to connect scan.
 However, the default scan mode is SYN scan and it requires root to run it.
 SYN scan does not need to complete the TCP 3-way handshake, instead, it tears down the connection once it receives a response from the server.
 Thanks to the TCP connection not being established, this lowers our chances of the scan being logged.
 We can select this scan by using `-sS`
 ## UDP Scan
 UDP is a connectionless protocol that does not requiere any handshake.
-Thus we cannot guarantee that a service listening on a UDP port is going to respong to our packets, however, if a UDP packet is sent to a closed port, an ICMP port unreachable error (type 3, code 3) is returned, allowing us to know which ports are closed, thus, also knowing which ones are open.
+Thus we cannot guarantee that a service listening on a UDP port is going to respond to our packets, however, if a UDP packet is sent to a closed port, an ICMP port unreachable error (type 3, code 3) is returned, allowing us to know which ports are closed, thus, also knowing which ones are open or filtered.
 We use this type of scan with `-sU`
 ## Null Scan
 The null scan does not set any flag, all six flag bits are set to zero, we can use this with `-sN`.
 A TCP packet with no flags set will not trigger a response when it reaches an open port, therefore, from Nmap's perspective a lack of reply indicates that either the port is open or a firewall is blocking the packet, due to the fact that, if a port is closed it will respond with a RST/ACK packet.
 Needs root.
 ## FIN Scan